JiaGengChang/myevae-paper/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-You may copy, distribute, and modify the software as long as you track changes/dates in source files.
-Any modifications to or software including (via compiler) GPL-licensed code must also be made available under the GPL along with build & install instructions.
+The software in the repository is licensed under the MIT license.

-As the manuscript is not yet written, please do not publish any of this results as part of your own work until further notice.
+However, as the manuscript is still in writing, please do not publish any of this results as part of your own work.